 Here, once again, we see one of the main factors driving people towards industries like fitness and health.
-Once you have qualified as a personal trainer, for example, you open up a multitude of employment options, both freelance and under the umbrella of a larger fitness organisation.
+Once you have qualified as a personal trainer, for example, you open up a multitude of employment options, both freelance and under the umbrella of a larger fitness organization.

 In fact, a personal trainer can work in any of three capacities: employed directly by a gym, freelancing in a gym, or working independently.